-To attach a raster image
+To attach an image

-- 1 Do one of the following: - Choose Image Enabler > Attach Raster Image. - On the Image Enabler toolbar, click the Attach Raster Image tool ( ).
+- 1 Do one of the following:

+- Choose Image > Attach Image.

+- On the Image toolbar, click the Attach Image tool (L).

+- Type imageattach and then press Enter.

+- 2 Specify a file to attach, and then click Open.